 7. Any additional information the commission ordered to be provided.

-files tariff sheets to adjust its DSIM rates between general rate proceedings, the staff shall examine and analyze the information filed by the electric utility in accordance with 4 CSR 240-3.163(8) and additional information obtained through discovery, if any, to determine if the proposed adjustments to the DSIM cost recovery revenue requirement and DSIM rates are in accordance with the provisions of this rule, section 393.1075, RSMo, and the DSIM established, modified, or continued in the most recent filing for demand-side program approval.
+(B) The Staff shall examine and analyze the information filed by the electric utility and additional information obtained through discovery, if any, to determine if the proposed adjustments to the DSIM revenue requirement and DSIM rates are in accordance with the provisions of this rule, section 393.1075, RSMo, and the DSIM established, modified, or continued in the most recent filing for demand-side program approval.
 The staff shall submit a recommendation regarding its examination and analysis to the commission not later than thirty (30) days after the electric utility files its tariff sheets to adjust its DSIM rates.
-If the adjustments to the DSIM cost recovery revenue requirement and DSIM rates are in accordance with the provisions of this rule, section 393.1075, RSMo, and the DSIM established, modified, or continued in the most recent filing for demand-side program approval, the commission shall issue an interim rate adjustment order approving the tariff sheets and the adjustments to the DSIM rates shall take effect sixty (60) days after the tariff sheets were filed.
-If the adjustments to the DSIM cost recovery revenue requirement and DSIM rates are not in accordance with the provisions of this rule, section 393.1075, RSMo, or the DSIM established, modified, or continued in the most recent filing for demand-side program approval, the commission shall reject the proposed tariff sheets within sixty (60) days of the electric utility’s filing and may instead order the filing of interim tariff sheets that implement its decision and approval.
+If the adjustments to the DSIM rates are in accordance with the provisions of this rule, section 393.1075, RSMo, and the DSIM established, modified, or continued in the most recent filing for demand-side program approval, the commission shall issue an interim rate adjustment order approving the tariff sheets and the adjustments to the DSIM rates shall take effect sixty (60) days after the tariff sheets were filed.
+If the adjustments to the DSIM rates are not in accordance with the provisions of this rule, section 393.1075, RSMo, or the DSIM established, modified, or continued in the most recent filing for demand-side program approval, the commission shall reject the proposed tariff sheets within sixty (60) days of the electric utility’s filing and may instead order the filing of interim tariff sheets that implement its decision and approval.

-(A) An electric utility with a DSIM shall file to adjust its DSIM rates once every six (6) months.

-(B) The semi-annual adjustments to the DSIM rates shall reflect a comprehensive measurement of both increases and decreases to the DSIM cost recovery revenue requirement established in the most recent demand-side program approval or semi-annual DSIM rate adjustment case plus the change in DSIM cost recovery revenue requirement which occurred since the most recent demand-side program approval or semi-annual DSIM rate adjustment case.

-(C) The electric utility shall be current on its submission of its Surveillance Monitoring Reports as required in section (9) and its annual reports as required in section (8) in order to increase the DSIM rates.
+(C) An electric utility with a DSIM shall file to adjust its DSIM rates no less often than annually.
+(D) Adjustments to the DSIM rates shall reflect a comprehensive measurement of both increases and decreases to the DSIM revenue requirement established in the most recent demand-side program approval or DSIM rate adjustment case plus the change in DSIM revenue requirement which occurred since the most recent demand-side program approval or DSIM rate adjustment case.
+All DISM rate adjustments shall include a true up of past DSIM collections based on the latest EM&V results where applicable.
+Any over/under collections will be accounted for in the going forward DSIM rates.
+(E) The electric utility shall be current on its submission of its Surveillance Monitoring Reports as required in section (9) and its annual reports as required in section (8) in order to increase the DSIM rates.